Quantum Extremal Transitions and Special L-values: Introduction

-Once this is achieved, by working out the delicate comparison of the two reconstruction procedure on both $Y_d$ and $X_d$, we discovered a mysterious cancellation via $\rE$ to get rid off logarithmic singularities and the procedure can be carried over.
+Once this is achieved, by working out the delicate comparison of the two reconstruction procedure on both $Y_d$ and $X_d$, we discovered a mysterious cancellation via $\rE$ to get rid off logarithmic singularities and the procedure can be carried over (Proposition \ref{proplocalmodI}).
 This eventually leads to the proof of Theorem \ref{t:reg-th} in the local case $Y_d \searrow X_d$.
 (For $d = 7$ see \S\ref{subsec;GW=7}.)

-To globalize the result we construct semistable reductions of both the K\"ahler and complex degenerations in \S\ref{subsec;ss_deg}.
-They must be of double point type in order for the GW degeneration formula to be applicable.
-It is crucial to control the base change degree $n_d$ for complex degeneration $\fX \to \Delta$ so that we may first perform the base change, then perform one weighted blowup, hence conclude that the semistable model is of double point type (see Proposition \ref{prop;locDef_sm} and Theorem \ref{thm;ssdeg}):

-with $Y' \cap X_d = E'$ and $E'$ is a del Pezzo surface of degree $d$.
-Moreover, $Y$ and $Y'$ are symplectic deformation equivalent of each other.
-We emphasize that the result seems too good to be true at first sight!

-On the other hand, for K\"ahler degeneration the semistable reduction is simply the deformations to the normal cone which is naturally of double point type.
-Now by applying both symplectic and algebraic degeneration formula of GW invariants the global case $Y \searrow X$ is reduced to the local models.
+Now by applying (symplectic) degeneration formula of GW invariants the global case $Y \searrow X$ is reduced to the local models.
 This completes the outline of proof of Theorem \ref{t:reg-th}. \footnote{Nevertheless, logically we need to firstly figure out the correct regularization statement before we can run any induction on reconstruction or degeneration analysis.}